SSWConsulting/SSW.People.Profiles/Shane-Ye/Shane-Ye.md

 quote:  "The difference between a pebble and a mountain lies in whom you ask to move it."
 ---

-​​​​​​​​​​​​​Shane is a software developer with extensive background working with web application development.
+Shane is a software developer with extensive background working with web application development.

 He is passionate about the technologies he works with on a daily basis, knowledgeable of all the development cycle stages and has a good command of coding languages.
 Has much experience in teamwork and excellent problem-solving skill.

-In his spare time Shane loves playing basketball and enjoys reading.​
+In his spare time Shane loves playing basketball and enjoys reading.
-​

 <style>
 p.p1 {